Novulux/Checkn-Bot/README.md

 I am using https://glitch.com/edit/#!/sweltering-bit to host.

 **Skills**:
 skill_module.js handles setting an appointment with validation of some user input and database storage.
-Also handles setting the variables that are displayed back to user in a readable format.
+Also handles setting the variables that are displayed back to user in a readable format. appointments.json can be imported into Botkit for use with this script.

-viewappointments.js handles the display of appointments for that user as well as selected deletions or updates to appointments.
+viewappointments.js handles the display of appointments for that user as well as selected deletions or updates to appointments. viewappointments.json can be imported into Botkit studio for use with this script.

+hello.json can be imported for the start of the conversation.

 Same conversation scripts should work (conversations triggers and intent setup on Botkit studio) for other services.
 Change bot type in bot.js and env files to use other services like slack.
 For use with a Facebook page make an env file with the following:
 ```